 Diversity; Household Size & Income, Age

 Zoning regulations can directly and indirectly regulate the size of dwellings, their proximity to the ground, whether or not dwellings have private gardens, whether units have parking or interior garbage storage, and the ways in which units can or cannot be attached or stacked.
-All of these elements impact the value of each home and how much it costs to buy or rent.
-Zoning that results in only upper middle class housing (larger homes on large lots in well serviced locations) prevents economic diversity of household by pricing people out of neighbourhoods.
+All of these elements impact the value of each home and how much it costs to purchase or rent.
+Zoning that results in only upper middle class housing (larger homes on large lots in well serviced locations) prevents economic diversity of households by pricing people out of neighbourhoods.

 Similarly, zoning that results in dwelling units that all have stairs, prevents people from aging in place within their neighbourhood.

 According to Statistics Canada, based on 2016 census results, 69% of our homes in Ottawa are single family homes, semi's or townhouses.
 These generally are designed for families with 2 parents and 2 or more kids.
 This type of home made a lot of sense when Canadian's lived in large household groups.
 But over the years, as our household demographics have changed, our development patterns have remained the same, because zoning has stayed the same.

 Diverse (both in income and household demographics)

 "There are risks and costs to action.
 But they are far less than the long range risks of comfortable inaction."
 J.F.Kennedy

 As we have sorted (socially & geographically), loneliness rates have tracked equally with sorting.
 The more sorted we become the more lonely we are...
 We have forgotten that we are inextricably connected to each other."
 Brene Brown